FiveM-Scripts/fs_freemode/README.md

 this repo is maintained under the [Semantic Versioning guidelines](http://semver.org/).

 ## License
 This resource is released under the [GNU AGPLv3](LICENSE) license.
-The resource for WarManu is released under the [GNU GPLv3](LICENSE-Warmenu.md) license.
+The resource WarManu is released under the [GNU GPLv3](LICENSE-Warmenu) license.